Cahill Works Tiny Homes

 Trailer

-Our Scandinavian Tiny House ADU is ingeniously built using the exceptional Iron Eagle PAD series trailers.
+Cahill Works Tiny Houses on Wheels are ingeniously built using the exceptional Iron Eagle PAD series trailers.
 These trailers are purposefully designed to cater to the unique needs of tiny houses, employing steel tubing as the primary component for the frame.
 This ensures unparalleled flatness and rigidity, even when subjected to uneven loads.
 The structural weight of our trailers is strategically concentrated on the outer frame, providing robust support for your walls and roof.
-To adhere to legal highway width limits, our trailers are intentionally crafted 2 inches narrower, accommodating the thickness of exterior siding and trim.
+To adhere to legal highway width limits, our trailers are intentionally crafted, accommodating the thickness of exterior siding and trim.
 After extensive collaboration with various trailer manufacturers, we can confidently assert that the Iron Eagle PAD series stands as the unparalleled choice.

 Insulation

 By utilizing two types of insulation, we ensure that each component offers specific advantages.
 After the framing and sheathing process, we employ closed cell spray foam to seal the connection points between the sheathing and the structure, creating an impenetrable air barrier.
 This technique effectively prevents temperature transfer and condensation, making it an unparalleled choice.
 While closed cell foam is only used in a small amount for sealing, our primary insulation selection is Rockwool.
-Its exceptional density provides three times better sound dampening compared to other options, leaving our visitors amazed at the tranquility within our tinyhouses.
+Its exceptional density provides three times better sound dampening compared to other options, leaving our visitors amazed at the tranquility within our Tiny Houses on Wheels.
 Furthermore, Rockwool outperforms other insulation types in humid areas by allowing moisture to pass through, mitigating buildup concerns.
 Last but not least, its remarkable fire safety properties enable it to withstand temperatures of up to 1200 degrees.
-With R23-rated floors and ceilings, and R15-rated walls, we surpass the insulation values offered by many other builders.
+With R25-rated floors, R30-rated ceilings, and R15-rated walls, we surpass the insulation values offered by many other builders.

 Thermal Break